 I. THE FACULTY

 The Faculty consists of all full- and part-time teaching and library personnel and those in shared appointments holding the ranks defined in Part One, Article VI (Appointments to the Faculty), Sections A (Tenure-Track Appointments), D (Pre-Tenure-Track Appointments), and E (Non-Tenure-Track Appointments).
 The rights and privileges of faculty members vary according to type and status of appointment.
-These rights are defined in various parts of the Handbook.
-See in particular Part One, Articles VI (Appointments to the Faculty), VIII (Evaluation of Faculty for Continued Service and Advancement in Rank), and XIX (Faculty Governance); Part Two, Article I (Faculty Meeting By-Laws), sub-Article I (The Faculty Meeting), Section C (Eligibility to Vote); and Part Four (Benefits).
+These rights are defined in various parts of the Handbook and the CBA.
+For the Handbook, see in particular Part One, Articles VI (Appointments to the Faculty), VIII (Evaluation of Faculty for Continued Service and Advancement in Rank), and XIX (Faculty Governance); Part Two, Article I (Faculty Meeting By-Laws), sub-Article I (The Faculty Meeting), Section C (Eligibility to Vote); and Part Four (Benefits).
+For the CBA, see in particular Article XIII (Academic Freedom and Rights), Article XVI (Institutional Support), Article XVII (Non-discrimination and Equal Employment Opportunity), Article XVIII (Intellectual Property), Article XIX (Inclusion In and Service to the Academic Community), Article XX (Compensation), Article XXI (Benefits), Article XXII (Appointments and Assignments), Article XXIII (Academic Rank), Article XXIV (Observations, Evaluations, and Promotion), and Article XXV (Professional Development).

 II.
 FACULTY STATUS

-Faculty status and related matters, including appointments, reappointments, decisions not to reappoint, promotions, the granting of tenure, and dismissal, are primarily a faculty responsibility based upon the fact that its judgment is central to general educational policy.
+Faculty, status and related matters, including appointments, reappointments, decisions not to reappoint, promotions, the granting of tenure, and dismissal, are primarily a faculty responsibility based upon the fact that its judgment is central to general educational policy.
 Determinations in these matters are first made by the Appointments and Tenure Committee (ATC) and/or the Promotions Committee (PC) through established procedures.
 Recommendations from ATC and PC and the Dean of the Faculty/Vice President for Academic Affairs are made to the President, who makes final recommendations to the Board of Trustees, which makes final decisions.
 It is the expectation of the Faculty that the President and the Board of Trustees shall, on questions of faculty status, as in other matters where the Faculty has primary responsibility, concur with the faculty judgment except in rare and exceptional instances and for compelling reasons, which should be stated in detail.
 In all instances of disagreement, the President and ATC and PC should have an opportunity for further discussion before reporting to the Board.

 III.
 ACADEMIC FREEDOM